LucunJi/mc-depup-src/docs/0-Main.md

 - `artifactId`/`version`: the entire matched artifactId/version string
 - `wildcard`: the wildcard with the same name as the wildcard in the bracket
+  - You can optionally use `wildcardName` when the wildcard's name is different from property name

 ### Wildcards